panjunbingtj/whale/SECURITY.md

 ```

 ### Run worker processes as user who submitted the topology
-By default storm runs workers as the user that is running the supervisor.
+By default Whale runs workers as the user that is running the supervisor.
 This is not ideal for security.
-To make storm run the topologies as the user that launched them set.
+To make Whale run the topologies as the user that launched them set.

 ```yaml
 supervisor.run.worker.as.user: true
 ```

-There are several files that go along with this that need to be configured properly to make storm secure.
+There are several files that go along with this that need to be configured properly to make Whale secure.

 The `worker-launcher` executable is a special program that allows the supervisor to launch workers as different users.
 For this to work, `worker-launcher` needs to be owned by root, but with the group set to be a group that only the supervisor headless user is a part of.  `worker-launcher` also needs to have `6550` octal permissions.
 There is also a `worker-launcher.cfg` file, usually located under /etc/, that should look something like the following: